 We know this is not a fun topic, but it is a necessary evil.
-Every athlete must be registered on Register My Athlete prior to the start of school and must be registered on Register My Athlete and have a current physical in order to compete in any meets.
+Every athlete must be registered on Register My Athlete prior to the start of school and must be registered on Register My Athlete and have a current physical to compete in any meets.
+Our first meet is on August 12, 2025, and we plan to pass out uniforms on August 8th.
+This means that all athletes need to be registered on Register My Athlete no later than August 8th, 2025.
 The earlier this gets done the easier it is on everyone involved...so, if you can, PLEASE try and get it done ASAP!